When is the best time to visit Yosemite?

 May: 45F – 72F

-Pros: Spring is one of my favorite times of year in Yosemite.
+Pros: In my personal opinion, spring is the best time of the year to visit Yosemite.
 The meadows in the lower elevations are blooming with wildflowers and the meadows at higher elevations are beginning to thaw.
 As the temperatures become warmer, you can hike to the higher elevations to prolong spring or stay low to find summer.
 The bears will begin to come out of hibernation and things seem to come alive.
 Most importantly for some visitors, the waterfalls will be approaching max flow towards the end of spring.
 Yosemite Falls will be rocketing over the ledge and Vernal and Nevada Falls are fed by raging rivers.
 This all creates a spectacular show.

 As with every season, there are tradeoffs.
 Spring can be crowded once schools let out for summer vacation and with that comes heavy traffic.
 We do our best to keep you away from heavy traffic with our itineraries but searching for parking and being stuck in lines of cars will be inevitable for the foreseeable future.
 Keep your fingers crossed for self-driving buses and services in the coming decade to help alleviate this problem.
 Glacier Point Rd and Highway 120 to Tuolumne Meadows will be closed due to melting snow at high elevations.
 Plan accordingly.